humpedd/Lazada_Scrapper/README.md

 # Lazada_Scrapper
 ## The program is an automated bot that scraps the total number sold of every product depending on the input of the user from the search bar.
-## The data gathered is stored in an CSV file
+## The data gathered is stored in a CSV file
 ## Data can be viewed and sorted depending on the number sold and the top 10 most number sold can be plotted
 # ** Caution: Frequent use of the program may cause issues with some websites like Captcha warnings**
 ### How to use: